nataliamadridb/281-Assignments/Week 1/Idea_1_NMB.md

 - Khwaja, A. I., & Mian, A. (2008).
 Tracing the Impact of Bank Liquidity Shocks: Evidence from an Emerging Market. *American Economic Review*, 98(4), 1413–1442. https://doi.org/10.1257/aer.98.4.1413

+## Juan's thoughts:

+It would be good to verbalize why if we have Noemie's paper, we need to re-estimate the same object but in Chile.
+Is the idea that even if the government does not borrow in bank credit, but via bonds, if local banks are differentially exposed to bonds, then this creates differential effects for firms across local areas?
+Try to crystalize better why this is the right question to ask.